galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 ### Launching Hi-C scaffolding workflow

 > <warning-title>The scaffolding workflow is run on <b>ONE</b> haplotype at a time.</warning-title>
 > Contiging (VGP4) works with both (hap1/hap2, primary/alternate) assemblies simultaneously.
-This is not the case for contiging -- it has to be run independently for each haplotype assembly.
-In this example (below) we run contiging on the hap1 assembly only.
-You can run the same analysis on the second haplotype by replacing hap1 with hap2.
+This is not the case for scaffolding -- it has to be run independently for each haplotype assembly.
+In this example (below) we run scaffolding on the hap1 assembly only.
+You can run the same analysis on the second haplotype by replacing hap1 with hap2 and selecting `Haplotype 2` for the *Haplotype* parameter.
 {: .warning}

-{% snippet faqs/galaxy/workflows_run_ds.md title="Scaffolding HiC (WF8)" dockstore_id="github.com/iwc-workflows/Scaffolding-HiC-VGP8/main" version="v0.2.7" %}
+{% snippet faqs/galaxy/workflows_run_ds.md title="Scaffolding HiC (WF8)" dockstore_id="github.com/iwc-workflows/Scaffolding-HiC-VGP8/main" version="v3.3" %}

 > <hands-on-title> Launching Hi-C scaffolding workflow </hands-on-title>
 >